alejoalvarez/java/Java Core/21 - Threads.md

 # Threads

-Threads allows a program to operate more efficiently by doing multiple things at the same time.
+- Threads allows a program to operate more efficiently by doing multiple things at the same time.

-Threads can be used to perform complicated tasks in the background without interrupting the main program.
+- Threads can be used to perform complicated tasks in the background without interrupting the main program.

 ## What is a Java Thread?

-A thread is just a single lightweight and smallest part of a process.
-It is the smallest unit of a process that can run concurrently with the other parts (other threads) of the same process.
+- A thread is just a single lightweight and smallest part of a process.
+- It is the smallest unit of a process that can run concurrently with the other parts (other threads) of the same process.

-There can be multiple processes in an Application.
-Each process can have a single thread or multiple threads.
-Multithreading is the process of concurrent execution of multiple threads.

-There is a common memory area for all threads of a process but each of them is independent of each other because they all have separate paths of execution.
-Therefore, if an exception occurs in one thread, it does not affect the execution of other threads.
+- There is a common memory area for all threads of a process but each of them is independent of each other because they all have separate paths of execution.
+- If an exception occurs in one thread, it does not affect the execution of other threads.
 - Threads allows a program to operate more efficiently by doing multiple things at the same time.
-- Threads can be used to perform complicated tasks in the background without interrupting the main program.

 <p align="center">
 <img width="471" src="https://user-images.githubusercontent.com/13514156/206207361-f941fe91-83b7-45c1-af89-388469c7bfdd.png">